mnisuvethask/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm
   1.Load the employee dataset using pandas.

-  2. Convert the categorical salary column into numerical values using Label Encoding.
+  2.Convert the categorical salary column into numerical values using Label Encoding.

   3.Select input features and target variable (left).

   4.Split the dataset into training and testing sets.

   5.Train the Decision Tree Classifier using the entropy criterion and predict test results.

   6.Calculate model accuracy and predict whether a new employee will leave or not..

 ## Program:
 ```